 Work Boots: 101

-Knowing how to care for your boots begins with knowing something about the materials and technologies used in its construction.
+Knowing how to care for your work boots begins with knowing something about the materials and technologies used in its construction.

 The following is a basic overview of the common materials and technologies used in boot and shoe making.
 For more on extending the life of your boots, or if you’re already familiar with your boots’ materials and technologies, jump to our page on boot care.